petrklas/test_algorithm/README.md

 # Turn-based strategy algorithm

-You are developing a game where you want to check if a player standing on the certain position (X,Y) on the map is capable to move to the desired location.
+You are developing a game where you want to check if a player standing in a certain position (X,Y) on the map is capable of moving to the desired location.
 The map is a 2D array made of tiles - tile marked as TRUE means LAND free to move, tile marked as FALSE means WALL - forbidden to move.

 Here are the rules:
 - Player can move one cell to the left